DECODING YOUR CREDIT – Part I Credit Score Basics

 FICO Scores evaluate all the different types of credit you might have.
 Do you just have credit cards?
 Or, do you have several different types of credit such as credit cards, mortgages, installment loans (like a car payment), retail accounts, or finance institution accounts?
 Since its only 10% of your score, it’s not a huge deal if you haven’t had the opportunity to experience several different types of credit, but it’s something to keep in mind when building your credit.

 FICO Scores can range from 300-850 and anything above 670 should be your goal.
 Interestingly enough, 20% of the population makes up about each one of the five brackets.

-Applicants in the lower brackets may have to pay additional fees, receive higher interest rates, or may not qualify for credit at all.
+Applicants in the lower brackets may have to pay additional fees or receive higher interest rates.
+Sometimes they may not qualify for credit at all.
 In contrast, the higher your score, the better rate you will receive from your lender.

 Where Can I Find My Credit Score?